josephluck/helix/docs/Models/Nesting.md

 # Nesting

-In the example above, we've made a simple model that can fetch posts from an API and set the posts in state.
+So far, we've made a simple model that can fetch posts from an API and set the posts in state.
 However, as we build out our application, we'll be creating many models that serve different purposes, for example, there'll be a model to control the authentication and user logic and another model to allow the user to create a new post.
 If we limited ourselves to one model to do all of these things, we'd struggle to keep track of everything.

 To solve this scaling problem, Helix models support "Nesting" models [inside one another](https://media.giphy.com/media/X8HbeXDF7nzaM/giphy.gif).